-Staying in a resort is the most luxurious lodging option on the Big Island, and takes almost all the chores of planning your vacation out of your hands.
+Staying in a resort is the most luxurious lodging option on the Big Island.
 We recommend staying in a resort if you want an ultimately relaxing vacation, and don’t mind paying for it.
-The resorts in Kona offer on-site luxuries such as relaxing spa’s, world-class golf courses and private swimming pools and tennis courts.
-Below we list some of your options for resorts in Kona:
+The resorts on the Kona coast offer on-site luxuries such as relaxing spa’s, world-class golf courses and private swimming pools and tennis courts.

 As an added local bonus, the Sheraton Keauhou hosts the Ho’oulu farmers market every Wednesday on its lawn.

 Read more on the Sheraton Keauhou bay website, or see the map below for an impression of the resort grounds and amenities.

 Resorts in Kailua Kona

 There is one resort within the Kailua Kona city limits: the Royal Kona resort.
 Its location is difficult to beat, with great views over Kailua bay and proximity to all of Kona’s activities.

 1: Royal Kona Resort